tumerorkun/react-leaflet-gridcanvas/README.md

-# react-leaflet-zoom-indicator
+# react-leaflet-gridcanvas
-React component to display and change the current zoom level of a leaflet map.
+React leaflet component to display grid and some info in the grid.

 Supports react-leaflet v1 and v2